newtonkwan/Insight_DE/README.md

 ## Main Features

 ### Gimmie a title
-The user will enter the title of a paper and Velma will provide not only the abstract from that paper but 5 additional abstracts that are most similar to it.
-For example, the user enters "Mastering the game of Go without human knowledge".
-Velma will search through the database for that paper.
-If it exists in the database, Velma display 5 additional abstracts that are most similar to the abstract from "Mastering the game of Go without human knowledge".
+Input the title of a paper and Velma will provide the abstract from that paper and 5 of the most similar abstracts to it.
+For example, the user enters the paper title "Mastering the game of Go without human knowledge".
+Velma will then search through the database for that paper.
+If the paper exists in the database, Velma will display the 5 most similar abstracts to the abstract from "Mastering the game of Go without human knowledge".

 ## Engineering Challenge
 Comparing the jaccard index of each paper to every other paper is O(n^2).
 With 45,000,000 research papers, this task is impossible -- on the order of 2 quadrillion computations.
 (That's a 2 followed by 15 zeros!)
 So what next?
 Taking a closer look at the data, we determined three filters that not only reduced the number of computations but also increased the quality of the abstracts